HUMAN MOVEMENT AND REHABILITATION - 2020/1

 The learning and teaching strategy is designed to:

-- Provide students with knowledge of the fundamental concepts involved in analysing movement and their application in rehabilitation scenarios, principally through lectures
+- Provide students with knowledge of the fundamental concepts involved in analysing movement and their application, principally through lectures.

-- Provide the students with hand-on experience in collecting and analysing movement analysis data, through laboratory sessions.
+- Provide students with hands-on experience in collecting, processing and analysing movement data, through practical sessions.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.